Personal profile

 Biography

-Tim Reinke-Williams researches the social, economic and cultural history of England in the period c.1500-c.1750, focusing on how gender shaped the beliefs and experiences of women and men.
+Tim Reinke-Williams researches the social, economic and cultural history of Britain in the period c.1500-c.1750.
 His first monograph, Women, Work and Sociability in Early Modern London, was published by Palgrave in 2014, and he has published articles in leading peer-reviewed academic journals, including Continuity and Change, Cultural and Social History, Gender and History, History Compass and Social History.
-Tim is in the process of editing the Routledge Companion to Masculinity in Early Modern Europe, and his current major research project focuses on everyday attitudes to men's bodies in seventeenth-century England.
+Tim has edited the early modern volume of the Bloomsbury A Cultural History of Shopping series (2022), is co-editor (with Dr Angela McShane) of From the Margins to the Centre: Essays in Honour of Professor Bernard Capp (Boydell and Brewer, 2025) and is editing the Routledge Companion to Masculinity in Early Modern Europe (forthcoming 2026).
+His current major research project focuses on everyday attitudes to men's bodies in seventeenth-century England.

 This research feeds into three modules for which Tim acts as module leader: